CUAHSI/HydroDesktop/Documentation/OnlineHelp/source/extensions/HydroModeler/RunningComposition.rst

 .. index:: RunningComposition

-How to Run a Model Composition
+How to Run a Model Configuration
 ==============================

 This page will show you how to run your projects and extract the data that is calculated.

-1. Begin by loading your composition into the Hydromodeler plug in.
+1. Begin by loading your configuration into the Hydromodeler plug in.
 I will be using example configuration 2 in my images.

 .. figure:: ./images/RunningComposition/HM_fig1.png
    :align: center